keshav-c/Weather-App/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+- Microverse for reviewing the code
-- Inspiration
+- The Odin Project for the assignment details
-- etc
+- OpenWeatherMap and Unsplash for great, easy to use APIs.

 ## 📝 License

-This project is [MIT](lic.url) licensed.
+This project is [MIT](https://opensource.org/licenses/MIT) licensed.